blackstonecan/blackstonecan/README.md

 - 👋 Hi, I’m @blackstonecan.
 - I am university student as a computer engineer in Ozyegin University.
 - My interest areas are Javascript, Python, Go, C# and Website Design.
-- Especially i have been dealing with Electron and React on Javascript and i am learning advanced React and React Native.
+- Especially i have been dealing with AI and Express on Javascript.